What is Acupuncture and how does it work?

 The aim of acupuncture is to stimulate energy (Qi) flow and remove blockages.
 This is done by inserting very fine acupuncture needles into the acupuncture points.

 Many people are anxious that acupuncture might hurt.
-This concern is unnecessary.
+This concern is often unnecessary.
 Acupuncture needles are much finer than medical needles and generally insertion is not painful.
 Most people report an initial tingling sensation followed by a calm and relaxed feeling during the treatment.

 How do I know if my practitioner is professionally trained?